Jarzka/stylefy/README.md

 <style id="_stylefy-styles_myapp"></style>
 ```

 Then init stylefy with multi-instance support.
 Instance-id is a unique string (for example app name).
-Base-node is an optional base node for style tags (handly if you use web components).
+Base-node is an optional base node for style tags (handy if you use web components).

 ```clojure
 (stylefy/init {:multi-instance {:base-node (dommy/sel1 "#myapp")